 All gifts, large and small, are welcome and help Friends House serve elders aged 60 and older.
-Donors help with operational expenses and specific programs and services, especially capital projects and financial support for residents.
+Donors help with specific programs and services, especially capital projects and financial support for residents.
 We accept memorial and tribute gifts, and gifts commemorating birthdays, anniversaries, and other occasions.
 We are grateful for all donations.
 Visit this link to make a Donation Online.

 We established the Friends House Planned Giving Program to have vehicles for donors to assist Friends House and help themselves at the same time.
 Donated funds provide financial stability for Friends House, provide subsidies for those in need, funding for capital development, or general endowment funding.
 Some planned gifts offer donors the opportunity to derive income from their gifts during their lifetime and to have income tax advantages as well.
 All planned gifts are invested in socially responsible ways.

 If you are interested in investing in the future of Friends House and would like to help elders make it their home regardless of their resources, we would like to work with you to develop a plan that would meet your financial needs.

 Here are some ways to make a planned gift to Friends House:

 This is the designation of a gift to Friends House in a last will and testament.
 Bequests qualify for the unlimited estate tax charitable deduction.

 A charitable gift annuity provides a fixed lifetime income payment to the donor(s) or to one or two life income beneficiaries that the donor(s) may designate.
 In addition, the donor(s) will receive Federal income tax benefits.
 Charitable annuity rates are tied directly to the age of the annuitants at the time the gift is made.
 They older the annuitant is at the time of the gift, the higher the rate.
 Upon the death of the annuitant, or the last income beneficiary, the balance in the account will be given to Friends House.